chaserx/inquisitor/README.md

 Use [ngrok](https://ngrok.com) to expose your localhost via a tunnel.

-1. Download client in VM. `sudo apt-get install ngrok`
+1. Download client in VM. `sudo apt-get install ngrok` (or brew install ngrok if you're working without vagrant + virtualbox)
 1. open tmux; split pane
 1. run `foreman start` in one pane and `ngrok -authtoken abc123xyz 3000` where abc123xyz is your authtoken from your ngrok account.